sodadata/docs/soda-cloud/roles-and-rights.md

 There are two ownership roles in Soda Cloud that identify the member that owns a dataset or monitor.
 These ownership roles do not enforce any rights or permissions on the datasets or monitors, they are simply identifiers.

-* By default, the member who created the [API keys]({% link soda-cloud/connect_to_cloud.md %}) that link Soda SQL or Soda Core (Beta) to Soda Cloud becomes the **Dataset Owner** of all existing datasets that already had connections to Soda SQL.
+* By default, the member who created the [API keys]({% link soda-cloud/connect_to_cloud.md %}) that link Soda SQL or Soda Core (Beta) to Soda Cloud becomes the **Dataset Owner** of all existing datasets that already had connections to Soda SQL or Soda Core (Beta).
 The default role that Soda Cloud assigns to the Dataset Owner is that of Manager.
+* By default, any member who uses Soda SQL or Soda Core (Beta) to add a new dataset to the Soda Cloud account becomes the Dataset Owner.
+The default role that Soda Cloud assigns to the Dataset Owner is that of Manager.
 * By default, the member who creates a monitor become the **Monitor Owner**.
-* By default, any member who uses Soda SQL to add a new dataset to the Soda Cloud account becomes the Dataset Owner.
-The default role that Soda Cloud assigns to the Dataset Owner is that of Manager.
 <br />
 <br />